 RMAN is convenient to use.
 However, it only provides a command line interface.
-And it still demands database analyst knowledge when recovery is needed.
+And it still demands database analyst knowTo recover a database, you can executeledge when recovery is needed.

 Be sure that the backup data and RMAN catalog are located on a different disk from where the Oracle database (data files, redo logs, and control files) are located.
 Both can reside on the same ISC database server.